ntrujillo/MoveableRobot/README.md

 # Moveable Robot
 Simple program that allows you to select a part of the robot and move it around.
+Powered by OpenGL.

 To run, nagivate to build folder and run ./robot